octobercms/docs/plugin-registration.md

-**/backend/backend/auth** | the backend authentication path (login, logout) **october:up** | the CLI command that runs all pending migrations **october:update** | the CLI command that triggers the update process
+**/backend/backend/auth** | the backend authentication path (login, logout) **october:up** | the CLI command that runs all pending migrations **october:update** | the CLI command that triggers the update process **october:env** | the CLI command that converts configuration files to environment variables in a `.env` file **october:version** | the CLI command that detects the version of October CMS that is installed

 Define the `$elevated` property to grant elevated permissions for your plugin.